nus-cs2103-AY2021S1/tp/docs/team/geniaaz.md

 ---
 layout: page
-title: John Doe's Project Portfolio Page
+title: Wahab Niaaz's Project Portfolio Page
 ---

-## Project: MainCatalogue Level 3
+## Project: Taskmania

-MainCatalogue - Level 3 is a desktop main catalogue application used for teaching Software Engineering principles.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+Taskmania (based off AB3) is a **desktop app for a project leader to manage team members and tasks** to be finished in a software project, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, Taskmania can allow you to manage your team faster than a traditional point and click interface.

 Given below are my contributions to the project.

 * **Model modification**: Added the Person model and its attributes.
 (Pull requests [\#13](https://github.com/AY2021S1-CS2103T-W10-3/tp/pull/13), [\#17](https://github.com/AY2021S1-CS2103T-W10-3/tp/pull/17))